vahidbaharvand/test4z/samples/python/README.md

 6. Execute the following command to install the dependencies:

-        python -m pip install -r requirements.txt on macOS use the python3 command instead of python as the default may be an earlier version.
+        python -m pip install -r requirements.txt
+   On macOS use the python3 command instead of python as the default may be an earlier version.

+7. **For Windows users,** make sure to have the path variable for Pytest in the system settings.
+Try the following command to check:

+        pytest --version

+   If the command is not recognised, follow [this](https://www.educative.io/edpresso/how-to-add-python-to-path-variable-in-windows) url to see the guide.

 # Configuration